2019 Bangkok bombings

 On 2 August 2019, series of small bombs have detonated over five locations throughout Bangkok Metropolitan Area.
-The blasts location included Chong Nonsi BTS Station, near the King Power Mahanakhon tower, the Chaengwattana Government Complex, the Royal Thai Armed Forces Headquarters, and inside a branch of Miniso; a utility goods store at Siam Square One.
+The blasts location included Chong Nonsi BTS Station, near the King Power Mahanakhon tower, the Chaengwattana Government Complex, the Royal Thai Armed Forces Headquarters, and inside a branch of Miniso at Siam Square One.
 The blasts have resulted in total of seven injuries.

 The initial investigation carried out by Thai police has reported that the suspect of the insurgent is related to the same group that has carried out similar attack during 2016.
 The bombings also coincided with an ASEAN summit that was taking place in the city.

 Attack

 On 2 August 2019, at 04:45 Bangkok time (UTC+7.00), a minor bomb detonated at a branch of Miniso, a utility goods store, in Siam Square One shopping center, Pathum Wan District.
 The bomb was stuffed inside a doll from the We Bare Bears cartoon series.
 The shelves and goods in the store were damaged, no one was injured as the store was not yet opened.
 The security camera later revealed that the bomb was planted by a masked man covered in sunglasses the day before.
 The store remained closed for two days for maintenance on damaged shelves.

 At 07:00 local time, four bombs at the Chaengwattana Government Complex has been reported to the local police station.
 The first two bombs has detonated in front of the entrance of the Government complex, while followed by the third bomb that has exploded in front of the Royal Thai Armed Forces Headquarters.
 The fourth bomb was successfully defused by the EOD at the building B of the government complex.
 There is no reported of death or injury.

 At 08:00 local time, two bomb has been detonated in front of the Chong Nonsi BTS Station, and at the entrance of the King Power Mahanakhon Tower, which is followed by a suspect object was reported that was located in front of the BTS entrance.
 The local police has destroyed the suspect bombing device by high pressure water gun.
 Two injuries has been reported, and no death was reported.

 At 8:50 local time, the seventh bomb has detonated in Rama Nine District yaek 57/1, which has resulted in total of 4 injuries and 2 serious injuries.
 Many false positive suspect of bombing device has been reported after the first 3 incidents.

 The ASEAN summit was not disrupted.